lucasayb/the-ssg-central/content/post/decap-cms-with-hugo.md

 ---
-title: "Decap CMS with Hugo"
+title: "Decap CMS with Hugo in Netlify"
 description: "Let's integrate the Open Source CMS with Hugo with just a few tips"
 date: 2024-02-05T17:15:30-03:00
 image: